ChromiumOS-Guy/test-webstie/README.md

 # test-webstie
 a simple test website with django

-# parameters that you need to change
+# parameters that you need to change at test-webstie/mywebsite/mywebsite/settings.py
 ```python3
 DATABASES = {
     'default': {